-NEPA - WSDOT conducts NEPA re-evaluations, in compliance with 23 CFR 771.129-130, when it is necessary to determine whether existing documents adequately address environmental impacts of a project.
+NEPA - WSDOT conducts NEPA re-evaluations, in compliance with 23 CFR 771.129-130 and 2019 Joint NEPA Re-evaluation Guidance for FHWA, FRA and FTA, when it is necessary to determine whether existing documents adequately address environmental impacts of a project.
 It is important to have conversations early with the federal NEPA lead agencies to determine if a formal re-evaluation is required.